ijsmindset/SimplePracticeWithJava/README.md

 ### Note
 If you find any mistakes, have suggestions, or ideas to improve the exercises, they’re more than welcome!
 Thanks for visiting this repository.
-Step by step, we improve!
+Step by step, I can improve!

 ---
 ### (ES)